 Imminent legislative change means that Local Government Elections will be held on Saturday 20 October 2007.
-To enable the Council to again conduct an induction programme for newly elected members, it is recommended that no meetings be scheduled during the two week period following the election.
+It is considered appropriate to set the date of Tuesday, 23 October 2007 for a Special Meeting of Council to elect a Deputy Mayor.
+To enable the Council to again conduct an induction programme for newly elected members, it is recommended that no meetings be scheduled during the two-week period following the election.